vcccaat/recipe-app/documents/discovery-and-planning.md

 6. Mr. Li is a 25 yrs old software engineer, he lives alone in an apartment and usually cooks 7 times a week.
 He is an intermediate cooker.
 He loves to spend sparse time finding new tastes and recipes.
 Meanwhile, he is busy at work.
 Sp during the weekdays, he prefers to cook a quick and easy meal with existing ingredients.
 And explore more tastes during the weekend.
    Main findings: interviewee prefers to cook a quick and easy meal with existing ingredients especially during weekdays.

+7. Diamond is a 39-year-old Uber driver.
+I conduted the interview on the taxi.
+He cooks every day for his family.
+She is married with two daughters.
+He cooks for 20 hours or so.
+Most of the time he cooks based on his knowledge.
+Recently he is preparing for his daughter's birthday and would like to learn something new using online recipes.
+He used the app the Chunky Chef.
+He found it useful and thorough but took too much time to read.
+He also wants to save money and would like to directly input what ingredients he has got in his fridge.

 Link to the detailed [Interview Notes](./interview-notes.md)